mohammedAljadd/Binary-logistic-regression/README.md

 If you have had a problem or encountered a bug, do not hesitate to contact me: aljadd.mohammed@inemail.ine.inpt.ma

-I will be happy to receive feedback :blush: .
+I will be happy to receive a feedback :blush: .